Langerhans Cell Histiocytosis

 Some patients with Langerhans cell histiocytosis may opt for "watchful waiting," in which the symptoms and progress of the condition are closely monitored but active treatment is postponed until there is a change in the condition.

-Parents should monitor children carefully and look for any warning signs of Langerhans cell histiocytosis, since the condition is most common in kids.
-Bring up any concerns, growth problems, or unusual symptoms to your child's pediatrician.
+Parents should monitor children carefully and look for any warning signs of Langerhans cell histiocytosis.
+Bring up any concerns, growth problems, or unusual symptoms to your child's health care provider.

 Because the cause of Langerhans cell histiocytosis is unknown, there is no known way to prevent the condition.
 Having a family history of thyroid disease may increase the risk.

-Some factors can increase a child's risk of developing the condition: Parents should limit their children's exposure to certain chemicals, including benzene.
+Some factors can increase a person's risk of developing the condition: People should limit their exposure to certain chemicals, including benzene.